peteradrineda3/Small-Evolution-Simulator/README.md

 - Dietary classifications (herbivore, carnivore, omnivore)

 ## Future improvements
-- Add parents and children stat/viewer for each organism
 - Add 'oldest living ancestor' and 'oldest living child' stats to each organism
 - Add a way to move forward a set amount of days
 - Different sized food